 Although they are normally outside the scope, sometimes such payments are direct consideration for a supply or third party consideration for a supply.
-Guidance on this is given at VATSC Supply and consideration VATSC30000.
+Guidance on this is given at VATSC06300 - Consideration: Payments that are not Consideration: Grants: Contents

 The receipt of outside the scope income does not automatically mean that an activity is not business or lead to apportionment of input tax.
 You should look at each grant-funded activity separately and apply the business test.

 - involves the making of no taxable supplies for consideration; and

 - is entirely funded by outside the scope income.

 No tax incurred on the costs of a non-business activity can be treated as input tax.

 You should apply the business test if an activity involves:

 - the making of some taxable supplies; and

 - the receipt of some outside the scope income.

 The receipt of money to act as a subsidy for a loss making commercial activity need not result in input tax restriction.
 However, in many cases when an organisation gets outside the scope income it shows that there is a non-business activity.
 When this happens an apportionment is needed.